zizhongyan/StataImproved/README.md

 ### 🎷Command auto-completion
+We are updating/incorprating more templates/snippets for Stata commands.

-There are a few auto-completions.
+Current, there are a few auto-completions.
 For instance, when type `merge`, you will trigger

 ![demo](/pictures/tu8.gif)